Brycebuffaloe/yaml_to_multi-terralith/README.md

 ## Terralith_Structure
 In order to manage the cloud resources without searching through one large file I have seperated them out in the .tf files focused on specific resources.
 The terralith structure is a simple yet repeatable structure and approach that allows you to organize and group resources as you decide.
 For this excercise we will be using the files previously created for vpc, routes, subnets, and vms (Terralith structure = logical groupings of resources or environments test/dev)

-Inside the terraform folder you will also see the variables.tf file which contains the variable your terraform script utlize for region, zone, etc.  This file must be in the same directory as your terraform files.
-The terraform.tfvars file is also located in this folder and contains the declared values of these variables.
-This format allow you to change the region you would like to deploy your resources to by making a single change that will echo through the terraform files.
+Inside the terraform folder you will also see the variables.tf file which contains the variable your terraform script utlizes for region, zone, etc.  This file must be in the same directory as your terraform files.
+If you would like to add variables to your terraform script this is where you would declare them.
+Please review this file

+The terraform.tfvars file is also located in this folder and contains the set values of these variables.
+This format allows you to change the region, zone, image, or ect you would like to deploy your resources with or to by making a single change that will echo through the terraform files.
+There are default values inside of this file, please review them and change if you would like.

 ## Deploying to GCP